zaiisao/Documentation/en/Recording/billing_recording.md

 If you create a recording instance and record multiple audio and video streams at the same time in a channel, the total service minutes per streams are not additive.
 For example:

 - If a recording instance records the video streams of both user A and user B for the same 10 minutes, the billing for the recording service is for 10 minutes of video.
-- If a recording instance records the audio stream of user A and the video stream of user B for the same 10 minutes, the billing for the recording device is also for 10 minutes of video.
+- If a recording instance records the audio stream of user A and the video stream of user B for the same 10 minutes, the billing for the recording service is also for 10 minutes of video.

 If you create multiple recording instances and record multiple audio and video streams at the same time in a channel, the total service minutes multiply by the number of recording instances.
 For example:

 - If you create two recording instances to record the video streams of both user A and user B for the same 10 minutes, the billing for the recording service is for 10 minutes of video × 2.
-- If you create two recording instances to record the audio stream of user A and the video stream of user B for the same 10 minutes, the billing for the recording device is for 10 minutes of video × 2.
+- If you create two recording instances to record the audio stream of user A and the video stream of user B for the same 10 minutes, the billing for the recording service is for 10 minutes of video × 2.

 ## Examples